 - Leading tax practitioners teach over 90% of the courses.
 The majority of faculty members are practicing CPAs and many hold law degrees in addition to graduate degrees in taxation.

-- The program’s Tax Challenge Project, Federal Tax Clinic, and student-run “Tax Development Journal” provide opportunities for learners to integrate theory with practice and gain valuable practical experience.
+- The program’s Tax Challenge Project, CSUN VITA Clinic, the Bookstein Low Income Taxpayer Clinic, and the student-run “Tax Development Journal” provide opportunities for learners to integrate theory with practice and gain valuable practical experience.

 - This fully accredited program meets California’s 150-hour requirement for CPA-licensure.

 - This program is taught in the cohort format, which maximizes opportunities for interaction with faculty as well as the development of valuable networking relationships with fellow tax professionals.
 Furthermore, enrollment in all courses is guaranteed.

 - The program allows students maximum participation flexibility by joining live classes in-person or through video-conferencing technology.

 - The program's schedule is tailored to the needs of the working tax professionals with no classes scheduled during the busy tax seasons.

 - Students in the program are supported by personalized career services offered through the Department's EY Center for Careers.

 In-Person or Virtual —choose your mode of participation

 Life doesn’t stop so you can earn your degree, so CSUN has made innovative use of today’s technologies to give you a choice between the benefits of a traditional classroom experience and the flexibility of a virtual option.
 CSUN has developed this highly flexible approach to allow you to adjust the way you choose to attend class based on your preferences and schedule constraints each week.